| ||||||||||||||||||

 I think I look dumpy and sausage-like.
 Apparently the mirror I was using to fit it LIED!

-So to fix it, I planned to double the width of the shoulder strap, and angle it higher so it was more on the shoulder, at the same time raising the neckline for more coverage.
-The seam at the hip would be removed and blended into one long column drape instead of the original mermaid style.
-Adding a decorative detail at the waist where the wrap intersects to distract from what's around it.
-Also adding a slit in the skirt from the bottom of the decorative detail to the floor.
+So to fix it, I planned to double the width of the shoulder strap, and change their angle so they are more at the point of the shoulder, at the same time raising the neckline for more coverage.
+The seam at the hip line would be removed and blended into one long column drape instead of the original mermaidish-style.
+Adding a decorative detail at the waist where the wrap intersects to distract the eye from the width of the waist and hips.
+Also, adding a slit in the skirt from the bottom of the decorative detail to the floor.

 Later I read some reviews of the pattern and discovered that all the layers are unnecessary.